 WAITING PERIOD for sickness or disease:

-- No waiting period if the insurance is purchased prior to your arrival in Canada or the policy has been extended.
+- No waiting period if the insurance is purchased or activated prior to your arrival in Canada or the same policy has been extended.

 - 72 hours if the policy is purchased within 30 days of your arrival in Canada.